View course descriptions for

 BA 220 Business English (3) Offered Fall, Spring.
 Prereq.: At least “C-” in EN 121 or 123.
 Students complete an in-depth study of punctuation, capitalization, and number style and apply this knowledge as they edit various business documents.

 BA 224, 225 Business Practicum (1 each) Offered Both sem., Interterm, and Summer.
-Prereq. for BA 224: Sophomore or above with a major or minor in the business department other than criminal justice and approval from chair of business; prereq. for BA 225: BA 224, a major or minor in the business department other than criminal justice, and approval from chair of business.
+Prereq. for BA 224: Sophomore or above with a major or minor in the business department and approval from chair of business; prereq. for BA 225: BA 224, a major or minor in the business department, and approval from chair of business.
 Students obtain field experience in an approved business for a minimum of 40 hours.

 BA 300 Principles of Free-Market Economics (3) Offered Fall, Spring.
 The student will assess the principles of supply, demand, inflation, employment levels, financial institutions, fiscal and monetary policy, global markets, and economic theory from a free-market perspective.
 This course may be taken as a social science elective.